ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 #### Guest View

-By default, Interview guest will just see the host's camera in their web browser.
+By default, Interview guests will just see the host's camera in their web browser.
 If you'd rather have guests see the entire show, select <samp>Broadcast</samp>.
 This is useful if the guests need to see other content in the show, such as other guests.
 However it can also be distracting, as the guests will see themselves with a slight delay.